Soniaprogram/Pewlett-Hackard-Analysis/README.md

 The purpose of this analysis is to determine the number of retiring employees per title and identify which employees are eligible to participate in a mentorship program.
 This analysis will allow the manager of Pewlett Hackard to prepare for the upcoming "silver tsunami" as many current employees reach retirement age.

-For this analysis, I generated an Entity Relationship Diagram (as seen below) to highlight the relational data and created tables in SQL for each of the 6 .csv files to build up the employee database.
+For this analysis, I generated an Entity Relationship Diagram (as seen below) to highlight the relational data and created tables in SQL for each of the six .csv files to build up the employee database.

 ![ERD](https://github.com/Soniaprogram/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png)